2 Nautical Days in Nice

 Lunch - Chez Pipo

 For lunch, you’ll be dining at Chez Pipo, a local institution famous for serving up the best socca in town.
-Made from chickpea flour, this gluten-free, crispy and soft pancake alone justifies your visit here.
-More than a dish, socca is a true Niçoise tradition that has been enjoyed amongst friends and family for generations.
+Made from chickpea flour, this gluten-free, crispy yet soft pancake alone justifies your visit here!
+More than a dish, socca is a true Niçoise tradition that has been enjoyed amongst local friends and family for generations.

-You can dine at Chez Pipo without reservation from Wednesday to Sunday, between 11:30 AM - 2:30 PM for lunch and then between 5:30 - 10:00 PM for dinner.
+You can dine at Chez Pipo without reservation from Wednesday to Sunday, between 11:30 AM - 2:30 PM for lunch and between 5:30 - 10:00 PM for dinner.
+After filling up on socca for lunch, circle back into the Old Town of Nice to continue this blast into the past experience exploring the historical aspects of a French Riviera town.

 Palais Lascaris

-After filling up on socca for lunch, circle back into the Old Town of Nice to continue this blast into the past experience exploring the historical aspects of a French Riviera town.
-In Old Nice, you’ll find Place Rossetti as the central square serving as the social and recreational hub for this particular neighborhood.
-A largely pedestrian zone, Place Rossetti is a place for strolling and enjoying the ambiance of Old Nice while admiring the impressive Baroque cathedral dedicated to Nice’s patron saint dominating the square, the Cathédrale Sainte-Réparate.
-This key historical and religious site in the city was built in the 17th century and is notable for its beautiful façade and richly decorated interior, while the plaza as a whole reflects Nice’s historical ties in the picturesque buildings lining the area which exhibit classic Niçoise architecture with its inherently Italian influences.
+In Old Nice, you’ll find Place Rossetti as the central square serving as the recreational hub for this particular neighborhood.
+A largely pedestrian zone, Place Rossetti is the perfect place for strolling and enjoying the ambiance of Old Nice while admiring the impressive Baroque cathedral dedicated to Nice’s patron saint dominating the square, Cathédrale Sainte-Réparate.
+This key religious site was built in the 17th century and is notable for its beautiful façade and richly decorated interior, while the plaza as a whole reflects Nice’s historical ties via picturesque buildings lining the area which exhibit classic Niçoise architecture with its inherently Italian influences.

-Nestled amongst these unassuming streets is Palais Lascaris, one of the most beautiful museums in Nice showcasing many rare artworks, antiques, as well as an impressive collection of over 500 ancient musical instruments—the majority of which were bequeathed by the notable Antoine Gautier from Nice.
-Chances are you could easily walk by this 1648 building without realizing its impressive contents, as the low-key Baroque façade blends with the other buildings in the neighborhood.
+Nestled amongst these unassuming streets is Palais Lascaris, one of the most beautiful museums in Nice showcasing rare artworks, antiques, and an impressive collection of over 500 ancient musical instruments—the majority of which were bequeathed by the notable Antoine Gautier from Nice.
+Chances are you could easily walk by this 1648 building without realizing its impressive contents, as the low-key Baroque façade blends in amongst the other buildings in the neighborhood.

 A residence of the noble Lascaris-Vintimille family until the Revolution, it was acquired by the city of Nice France in 1942 and subsequently transformed into a museum providing insights into the aristocratic life of the 17th and 18th centuries while serving as a key venue for those interested in music history and instrument craftsmanship.